syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/RowDragAndDrop.md

 ### Disable dropping at a particular position

-Dropping at a particular position can be cancelled by handling `QueryRowDragging` event using conditions based on `QueryRowDraggingReason`.
+Dropping at a particular position can be canceled by handling `QueryRowDragging` event using conditions based on `QueryRowDraggingReason`.
 Refer following code sample to cancel dropping at particular position.

 {% highlight c# %}